 We have two classes of common stock outstanding: Class A common stock and Class B common stock.
 Upon the completion of this offering, our issued and outstanding share capital will consist of shares of Class A common stock and shares of Class B common stock, assuming the underwriters do not exercise their over-allotment option to purchase additional shares of Class B common stock.
 Holders of Class A common stock and Class B common stock have the same rights except for voting rights.
-Each share of Class A common stock shall be entitled to ten (10) votes, and each share of Class B common stock will not have preemptive, subscription, redemption or conversion rights.]
+Each share of Class A common stock shall be entitled to ten (10) votes, and each share of Class B common stock shall be entitled to one (1) vote on all matters submitted to a vote of stockholders of the Company.
+[Holders of our common stock will not have preemptive, subscription, redemption or conversion rights.]
 For more detailed description of risks related to the dual-class structure, please see "Risk Factors - Risks Related to the Offering and Ownership of Our Class B Common Stock - The dual-class structure of our common stock has the effect of concentrating voting power with our existing stockholders prior to the consummation of this offering, which may limit your ability to influence the outcome of important transactions, including a change in control."